What Is the Full Form of PCB?

 PCBs have been used in all electronic and computing gadgets, like network cards, motherboards, graphics cards and internal hard drive circuit boards, including TV, digital cameras, laptops, mobile phones, and so on.

 - In 1936, Paul Eisler, an Austrian engineer, invented the printed circuit that was part of a radio set while he worked in the United Kingdom.

 - They were later used by the United States in the 2nd World War to build proximity fuzes.
 The USA published the invention for commercial purposes after the 2nd World War.

-- Year on year, they are updated and today they are found in several electronic pieces of equipment.
+- Year after year, they are updated, and today they are found in several electronic pieces of equipment.

 Features of PCB

 - Its hall wall technology reinforces its potential.

 - Its surface-mounted technology reduces the components and assembles them on both sides of the board.